alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/leverage-the-concept-of-state-of-your-entities.md

 ﻿---
-title: "Leverage the concept of ldquostaterdquo of your entities"
+title: "Leverage the concept of 'state' of your entities"
 description: ""
 date: 2011-06-13T07:00:37+02:00
 draft: false